the shoulder press is the king of the Deltoids, the rear deltoid fly is the

 two different exercises within the same set.
 The best way to perform this

-high-intensity strategy is to pair the Bench Rear Delt Fly with Incline Flared
+high-intensity strategy is to pair the Bench rear delt dumbbell fly with Incline Flared

 Dumbbell Row to blast the rear deltoids.

 Pay special attention to your row and shoulder fly form so